brandonmendoza1/superstore-analytics-project/README.md

 # Superstore Analytics Project
 ## 📌 Project Overview
+This self-initiated project explores which operational factors are associated with order fulfillment delays using the Superstore dataset.
+The goal was to identify meaningful drivers of fulfillment performance and translate those findings into clear, decision-oriented insights.

+Using Excel, Power Query, and regression analysis, I integrated multiple data sources, engineered an order-level performance metric, and evaluated the statistical relevance of customer, geographic, and operational variables.
+The analysis ultimately identified **shipping method** as the primary factor associated with fulfillment delay.
 ![Excel Dashboard Overview](images/dashboard_overview.png)
-This is a self-directed Excel analytics project analyzing customer and order data from the `Superstore Dataset` using Excel, Power Query, and the regression modeling technique.
-I independently defined the project objectives, designed the analytical workflow, engineered new features, and applied regression analysis to explore factors influencing order fulfillment performance.

-The project demonstrates skills in:
+This project demonstrates an end-to-end analytical workflow, from raw data preparation to modeling and visualization.
+After transforming line-item order data into an order-level dataset, I applied multiple linear regression to assess which variables were meaningfully associated with fulfillment delay.

+While customer segment, geographic region, and order characteristics were evaluated, shipping mode emerged as the most relevant operational lever.
+These findings were validated using pivot-based exploratory analysis and a dynamic Excel dashboard designed to communicate results clearly.

+- **Microsoft Excel**
+  - Power Query for data integration and transformation
+  - Pivot Tables for exploratory analysis
+  - Regression Analysis ToolPak for statistical modeling
+  - Dashboards and charts for visualization
+- **Analytical Techniques**
-- Data cleaning & integration
+  - Data cleaning and table synchronization
-- Feature engineering
+  - Feature engineering (OrderLagDays)
-- Regression analysis
-- Shipping performance evaluation
-- Dashboard planning

-### 🧩 Problem Framing & Project Motivation
-Identify operationally relevant questions that could be answered using customer and order data.

-I asked:
-- How can customer and order data be combined to support operational analysis?
-- What measurable variable can capture order fulfillment efficiency?
+  - Dummy variable encoding
-- Which customer or order characteristics may be associated with shipping delays?

-These questions guided the data preparation, feature engineering, modeling, and dashboard design decisions throughout the project.
+  - Multiple linear regression

 ### 🧠 **Key Objectives**
 - Combine customer and order data into a unified analytical dataset
 - Use regression analysis to examine relationships between variables
 - Engineer a new variable measuring fulfillment speed
 - Build a dashboard to communicate insights clearly
-### 🗂️ **Data Sources**
+### 📂 **Data Source**
 The project uses two primary tables from the Superstore Dataset:
 - Customers: customer demographics and segment information
 - Orders: order details including order date and ship date